5axes/CustomSupportCylinder/README.md

 - clicking existing support cylinder deletes it

 * The length of the support is automaticaly set from the pick point to the construction plate of the printer.
-* The diameter is define by using the value of support_tower_diameter (Support as Tower diameter) as Cylinder diameter
+* The diameter is define by using the value of diameter_custom_support in the support section (parameter added by this plugin)

 Note: it's easier to add/remove supports when you are in "Solid View" mode